NEET/JEE Coaching Scholarship

 ∴ f(x) is not differentiable at x = 1

-Thus, Rolle’s theorem is not applicable to the given function.
+Thus, Rolle’s theorem does not apply to the given function.

 Question:71